acoffeerunner/fomc-aws-stack/README.md

 ## Security

-- API keys are stored as CloudFormation parameters (encrypted)
+- API keys are stored in AWS Secrets Manager (`fomc-gists/env-keys`)
+- Lambda functions retrieve secrets at runtime (not stored in environment variables)
 - S3 bucket has public access blocked
 - IAM roles follow least privilege principle
 - All communications use HTTPS